 BBT Chart – Celsius

 Our clinical-grade Basal Body Thermometer is great choice when you are recording your basal body temperature and cervical mucus.
-Follow this link to download a PDF chart that can be used with this Basal Body Thermometer.
+Our BBT Chart – Centigrade can be downloaded here.
+Or, follow this link to download another PDF chart that can be used with this Basal Body Thermometer.

 How to Use A Basal Body Thermometer